Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 Michael Douglas

 Michael Douglas is a hairdresser with a career spanning more than three decades, and is the founder of both the mdlondon hair salon and hair tool brand of the same name.
-He's shared his expert insights into how best to shield hair from humidity and the top products.
+He's shared his expert insights into how best to shield hair from humidity and choose the right products for the job.

 Expert advice from